Category: Retro Software, Magazines & Games

 I remember the BBC Micro being the main computers at my school in the UK, in fact it was the main computer of choice for many schools in the UK.
 For it's time it was a very flexible machine, with plenty of software available aimed towards the education market and addons, I would say the BBC Micro was like the Raspberry Pi today.

-Here a couple of scans from one of the issues of BEEBUG 1984.
+Here a few scans from the March issue of BEEBUG in 1984.